DrMemCS/drmem/drmemd/src/driver/drv_memory.md

     no history for the device, this initial value will be used.

-If you change the type of the memory device (i.e. you modify the configuration paramters so its `initial` value is of a different type) then the driver will ignore any previous value from the history and will set the device to the specified, initial value.
+If you change the type of the memory device (i.e. you modify the configuration parameters so its `initial` value is of a different type) then the driver will ignore any previous value from the history and will set the device to the specified, initial value.

 ## Devices